kvutien/Tutorial-truffle-react-hooks/README-3.md

 To run the tests inside `truffle develop`, simply type `test`.
 All test scripts in the folder `test` are run.

-To run the tests from the command line, run a local blockchain network in another console and type `truffle test`
+To run the tests from the command line, run a local blockchain network in another console and type `truffle test`.
+All test scripts in the folder `test` are run.
 ```shell
 truffle(develop)> test
     Using network 'develop'.